Product safety

 When it is found that a product is likely to pose health and safety risks, it must be prevented from reaching consumers.
 In order for information to be exchanged effectively, a rapid information exchange system needs to be set up, enabling the information to be disseminated quickly to all the authorities involved.
 In Spain, there is an alert network for non-food products, which serves to provide notifications of products presenting a serious risk between authorities in the autonomous communities and the Directorate-General for Consumer Affairs under the Ministry of Social Rights, Consumer Affairs and Agenda 2030.
 A rapid alert system (Safety Gate) operates in parallel, for exchanging information between Member State authorities.

-In order to determine whether a product is unsafe, the appropriate checks are carried out to see whether or not it complies with the applicable regulations.
+In order to determine whether a product is dangerous, the appropriate checks are carried out to see whether or not it complies with the applicable regulations.
 If an instance of non-compliance is identified that might pose a risk to consumer safety, restrictive measures (prohibition of placing on the market, withdrawal of stock from the market and recall from consumers) are taken and notified through the national alert network for non-food products and, at European level, through the rapid alert system (Safety Gate).

 The alert network is triggered when an authority decides to take restrictive measures against a product due to the risk it poses.
 Under certain circumstances, a national alert is then escalated to European level.